 - Make sure the float switch is operating correctly.

-If you don't feel comfortable checking your sump pump, you can always call your local Leawood plumber to assist.
+If you don't feel comfortable checking your sump pump, you can always call your local Overland Park plumber to assist.

-With spring comes Leawood thunderstorms and with thunderstorms comes the risk of losing power for periods of time.
+With spring comes Overland Park thunderstorms and with thunderstorms comes the risk of losing power for periods of time.
 Be sure you have a backup sump pump that can run without electricity.
 Here are some options:

 - Battery back-up sump pump.
 This type of system is the most common and relies on a separate battery to power a secondary pump in the case of power outage or the primary pump fails.